How Hard Is It to Learn French on a Scale of 1 to 10?

 Perhaps, for English speakers, vocabulary might not be a problem at first (as they share some common words).
 But, for other speakers, it may be an issue.

-However, there are some things to talk about vocabulary.
+However, there are some things to talk about in vocabulary.
 A particularity of French, shared with other Romance languages, lies in its grammatical gender marking.
 What does this mean?
 Let’s consider an example: in French, “cat” is “chat,” and “female cat” is “chatte.”
 This distinction is absent in other languages like English.

 Another common challenge relates to “false friends,” as previously mentioned.
 Apart from employing words that appear similar in two languages but possess different meanings, another common error involves homophonous and homographic words.
 These are words that sound or are spelled the same but carry distinct meanings.
 For instance, the words “ancre” (anchor) and “encre” (ink) are pronounced identically, potentially leading to misunderstandings.